invisible-college/statebus/readme.md

 whatever anyone asks it to.
 But now there's an API to *control* reads and writes to state.
 You can:
 - Connect statebusses together
-- Make proxies that define state in terms of other state
+- Make proxies or caches that define state in terms of other state
 - Give distinct users distinct permissions and views of state
 - Create handy state abstractions that live-update on any schedule you can program